Torres header sets Atletico on course for victory

 Koke also played a part in the second goal before halftime when another free kick was flicked on by Raul Jimenez and Tiago nodded the ball in.

-Atletico were without several players through injury and suspension but looked sharper up front than they have of late.
+Atletico were without several players through injury and suspension but looked sharper up front than of late.

 The hosts, who eased off in the second half as Getafe caused little danger, are now one point behind third-placed Valencia with 59 points.